JihoKil/MIT_15.570_Marketing_Analytics/README.md

 by [professor Sinan Aral](https://mitsloan.mit.edu/faculty/directory/sinan-aral).

-Our final project involves analyzing demographic and behavioral data of High Note (a music service platform) to recommend actionable strategies to convert free users to premium subscribers.
+Our final project involves analyzing demographic and behavioral data of High Note (a music service platform) to recommend actionable strategies to **convert free users to premium subscribers**.

 ## Team Members